✓ Updated May 2026

 Athens Metro

-The Athens Metro is modern, efficient, and connects the city center to key areas like the airport and port of Piraeus.
+The Athens Metro is modern, efficient, and connects the city center with key areas like the airport and port of Piraeus.
 It's the quickest way to navigate the capital and avoid traffic.

 Local Buses (Astika)